 The ceiling joists groan and Deandra startles.
 Her gasp turns into a fit of laughter.
 She puts a palm against her chest.
 “Fuck, girl.
 Get your shit together.”

 She falls back against the sofa and takes deep, long breaths.
 Her heart slows from a frantic boom to a slow throb she can feel in her toes.
-The house settles into silence and her ears strain against it, searching for the slightest sound.
+The house settles into silence and her ears strain against it, searching for the slightest sound—and finds it.

 The small tap-tap of dripping water.

 It comes from the hall leading back to the patio.
 Deandra moves toward it, her pulse matching the rhythm.
 Tap-tap.
 She steps into the hall and freezes.
 The back door is open.
 Her eyes go wide.
 Did someone get in?
 Tap-tap-tap.

 A bolt of adrenaline shoots through her and she rushes forward.
 Grappling with the handle, she slams the door shut and clicks the lock into place.
 She turns to look back down the hall, her breath heaving, and her shoes squeak on the linoleum.
 “What the hell?”

 Tap-tap.
 A puddle of water pools in the middle of the floor.
 Deandra’s eyes rake across the trail of wet shoe prints leading away from it, ending at her converse, and back to the puddle.
 Water drops into it—tap-dunk—sending ripples across the surface.

 Her brows knit together and she cranes her neck to look at the ceiling.
 Dread settles between her shoulder blades.

 Veins of water race across the plaster, converging at the point directly above the puddle.
 The growing mass of water in the center spreads until it bulges outward.
 The water shifts and undulates, a rippling face emerging.
 The mouth yawns wide—and screams.